 This page is a tribute to the Nintendo game Adventures of Lolo and all other games which are look alike.
 This is a simple puzzle type game where you basically just push blocks but can be extremely challenging given some complex variations!

-This will be an ongoing work where I list games in chronological order that I find based on the same concept, subscribe to know when there’s new modifications!
+This will be an ongoing work where I list games in chronological order that I find based on the same concept, subscribe to know when there’s new content!

 - 1981 – Sokoban (Macintosh)